 If you plan on drinking a fair amount of alcohol in Pattaya, please don’t drive.
 There are police checkpoints all over town.

-you to spend time in jail or pay a high fine at the point of your arrest.
-If you accept the penalty of your infraction you will spend the night in jail, see a judge the following day(on a friday night you will spend the weekend), and be assessed a fine of 2,500 – 5,000 baht.
-If you choose to pay the fine at the point of arrest and avoid spending time in a local holding cell, that could be 10,000 – 40,000 baht depending on the mood of the officer in charge.
-It’s way better to pay a motorbike taxi a few hundred baht to take you around town if you plan on drinking alcohol.
+Consequently driving while intoxicated can make a great night turn bad real fast!
+Because you could pay a high fine or spend time in jail, if you’re caught.
+If you accept the penalty of your infraction you will spend the night in jail, see a judge the following day(on a Friday night you will spend the weekend), and be assessed a fine of 2,500 – 5,000 baht.
+If you choose to pay the fine at the point of arrest and avoid spending time in a local holding cell, that could be 10,000 – 40,000 baht depending on the mood of the ‘powers that be’ in charge.
+Therefore, it’s way better to pay a motorbike taxi driver a few hundred baht to take you around town if you plan on drinking alcohol.

 Thai nationals can apply for a Thai Drivers License at the age of 15.
 Foreign nationals must be at least 18 years of age to apply.
 Along with the presentation of your documents and the written test, you will have to pass a test for colorblindness, depth perception, and reflex time.
 The cost of your first Thai Driving License, at the time of this writing is about 300 Baht for a Thai Car driving license, and 200 baht for a Thai motorcycle driving license.
 Your first Thai driving license is valid for one year.
-After that one year period, you can apply for a five year Thai Drivers License.
-You are able to apply 90 days before the expiration of your one year license.
+You will be eligible to apply for a five year Thai Drivers License after one year or 90 days before the expiration of your one year license.

 The Department of Land Transportation is open from Monday to Friday 0830 – 1600 hours.